Heartstopper Season 3: Production Officially Begins & What We Know So Far

 What can we expect from Heartstopper season 3?

-Charlie was a mere sentence and a touch away from saying to Nick the immortal words of “I love you.”
+Charlie was a mere sentence and a touch away from telling Nick the immortal words “I love you.”
 However, before we got the chance to see what decision Charlie made, the second season came to an end.

 Whatever has been left unsaid between the young pair will hopefully be resolved in season 3.

-Note: Editor’s note: Contains additional contributions by Jacob Robinson.